Gaius-Augustus/Augustus/docs/INSTALL.md

 - solutions
   - switch off boost usage by setting `BOOST = false`, `COMPGENEPRED = false` and `ZIPINPUT = false` in [common.mk](../common.mk) do not make utility program **utrrnaseq**
-  - or install package `libboost-all-dev`
+  - or install package `apt-get install libboost-all-dev`
   - or install from source
     - execute (don't set ZLIB variables if zlib is installed on standard locations)